jameshuynh/jameshuynh.github.io/about.md

 ![My Avatar](https://avatars2.githubusercontent.com/u/29207?v=3&s=120 "My Avatar")
 <p class="message">
   Hey there!
-I am James Huynh from Singapore.
+I am James Huynh.
+I am a senior Ruby on Rails developer in Singapore.
   I love to share my knowledge as well as love to learn from other people.
 </p>